HuaMick/20250526_Reejig/docs/design.md

 ## Design Decisions
 - Removed nix from the project template.
 For this porject will opt for the more standard virtual env and requirements.txt with pip.

+- The two data files are not super large, so have saved them as txt files in the data folder for now.
+We can look at fetching this data dynamically at a later stage after we have poc up and running.

+- Had gemini scan the files and recommend a schema for me. looks okay for now.
+Will review latter after we get the data into a db.

+- For this project the MySQL instance can sit inside the docker container.

+- Successfully implemented the MYSQL instance with integration tests passing on the connection.

+- Will build the database schema using python SQL Alchemy, this will allow me to quickly revist the schema and rebuild it if needed.

 ## Project Plan

 ### 1. Project Setup